Blake Hawksworth

-Blake Edward Hawksworth (born March 1, 1983) is a baseball coach and former Major League Baseball pitcher.
+Blake Edward Hawksworth (born March 1, 1983) is a Canadian baseball coach and former Major League Baseball pitcher.
 He played college baseball at Bellevue Community College in 2002 and professionally for the St. Louis Cardinals and Los Angeles Dodgers between 2009 and 2011.

 Early life and career beginnings

 He grew up in Sammamish, Washington, and was drafted in the 28th round out of Eastlake High School in 2001 by the Cardinals.
-He played one year of baseball at Bellevue Community College (now simply Bellevue College) before signing with the Cardinals as a draft and follow.
 Prior to playing at Bellevue Community College, Blake played several years under Bill Caudill for the Mercer Islanders and Fox Sports.
 After two superb seasons in the minors, he was named by Baseball America as the Cardinals' top prospect in 2003.
 However, injuries limited him to pitching in only nine games in 2004 and 2005.
 However, he got right back on track in 2006 as he went 11–4 and with an ERA under 3 between the Palm Beach Cardinals and the Springfield Cardinals.
 In 2007, he played for the Memphis Redbirds and ended the season with a disappointing 4–13 record with a 5.28 ERA.
 And in 2008, he went 5–7 with a 6.09 ERA.